 If you are homeless outside office hours, the council should operate an out of hours service that you can contact.
-You can get details of these services in your area from Shelter’s free national helpline 0808 800 4444, (open from 8am-8pm Mon-Fri; 8am-5pm Sat-Sun), online, or from your local phone directory.
+You can get details of these services in your area from Shelter’s free national helpline 0808 800 4444, (open from 8am-8pm Mon-Fri; 8am-5pm Sat-Sun), your local council’s website, or from your local phone directory.
 The type of emergency service provided varies between different councils.

 Am I applying to the right council?

 If you are homeless or threatened with homelessness you can apply to any council for assistance.
 However, you should bear in mind that if you do not have a local connection with the council area where you make your application, it may be possible for the council to send you to a different council area later on.
-The council must however accept an application and carry out an assessment before deciding to refer you somewhere else.
-The council can’t send you back to an area where you (or a member of your household) have experienced abuse and is at risk of further abuse.
+However, any council that you apply to must accept an application and carry out an assessment before deciding to refer you somewhere else.
+The council can’t send you back to an area where you (or a member of your household) have experienced abuse and is at risk of abuse.

-If the council is refusing to accept your application because it says that you should apply to a different council, get advice.
+If the council is refusing to accept your application because it says that you should apply to a different council, get help.

 When should I apply?